 There is a data on this dashboard, but you have to look hard for it.
 The bulk of the focus is taken by the curved arrows, that convey just two bits of data of round trip latency.
 The arrows, clock status fields and flow bracket labels take most if the focus, de-focusing the information.
 In fact 90% of this design is ornamentation, such that once the user has looked at it for a while will be irrelevant.

 An example with less ornamentation

 The example below was one of our early TREP template examples.
-The focus is on alerts which as you will note make the center of attention, with reduced ornamentation (though I am sure you will see how we could reduce this further).
+The focus is on alerts which as you will note make the centre of attention, with reduced ornamentation (though I am sure you will see how we could reduce this further).
 The lines, borders and labels all contribute to the alert stats, so there is little in the way of ornamentation that does not directly contribute to the conveying of information.
-There is quite a lot of white space though, we may have been better utilized.
+There is quite a lot of white space though, we may have been better utilised.

 Alerts which never clear

 Users very quickly become accustomed to the status of alerts.
 It is important users invest to ensure their alerts are not perpetually in a critical state.
 Often, a dashboard will highlight this problem.